-•Infants that are not immune to pertussis (Whooping Cough) have a high risk of mortality if they are exposed.
-Healthy adults and older children are more likely to have a full recovery without complications.
+•Infants that are not immune to pertussis have a high risk of mortality.
+Healthy adults and older children will normally have a full recovery without complications.

 •DTaP is normally given over five doses starting at the age of 2 months.